 Database Design Always Matters

-You can spend a little more time upfront or a lot more time later
+Spend a little time upfront or a lot more time later

 Author: Craig Boyd

-Author Bio: Craig Boyd is currently an Oracle DBA for a well-known national retailer.
-But in his 17 years of IT experience, he has been everything from a PC Technician, iSeries System Administrator, iSeries Programmer, Sr. Technical Lead, and Data Modeler.
+Author Bio: Craig Boyd is currently a data architect for a growing consumer lending company.
+But in his 18 years of IT experience, he has been everything from a PC Technician, iSeries System Administrator, iSeries Programmer, Sr. Technical Lead, Data Modeler, and Oracle DBA.
 He lives in the great state of Texas with his wife and two kids.

 Article Description: No description available.

 project-13212.zip Updated: 2015-03-01 18:09:04